sprdgx/Asirem/README.md

 ## 🚀 Technologies Used

-- Next.js: A React framework for building fast and scalable web applications.
+- **Vitejs:** A fast and scalable web application build tool that enhances development workflow.
+- **Framer Motion:** A library for creating animations and interactions in React applications.
-- Axios: A promise-based HTTP client for making requests to external APIs.
+- **Axios:** A promise-based HTTP client for making requests to external APIs.
+- **Express:** A web application framework for Node.js used for server-side development.
+- **fs:** A Node.js module for interacting with the file system.
+- **natural:** A library for natural language processing (NLP) tasks in Node.js.
+- **nltk:** A platform for building Python programs to work with human language data.
+- **node-fetch:** A light-weight module for making fetch API requests in Node.js.
+- **node-nlp:** A Node.js module for natural language processing and machine learning.
+- **readline:** A Node.js module for reading input from a readable stream (such as the terminal).
+- **readline-sync:** A Node.js module for reading user input synchronously from the terminal.
-- Wiki API: Provides access to Wikipedia data for Yazbot's knowledge base.
+- **Wiki API:** Provides access to Wikipedia data for Yazbot's knowledge base.
-- NLP (Natural Language Processing): Enhances Yazbot's ability to understand and respond to user queries effectively.
+- **NLP (Natural Language Processing):** Enhances Yazbot's ability to understand and respond to user queries effectively.

 ## 💻 Services Offered